EQWorks/python-curriculum/01-immediate-applications.md

 '13:00'
 ```

-Let's dissect out the anatomy of this function first (mentally ignore the interactive prompt symbols `>>> ` and `...`):
+Let us dissect out the anatomy of this function first (mentally ignore the interactive prompt symbols `>>> ` and `...`):
-* `def` is a _statement_ that states what's after it would be a custom function.
+* `def` is a keyword that leads to a function definition statement.
 * The name of the function is `hours_from`.
-* The parentheses after the function name signifies that as a function, it's a "Callable", and within are what this function would accept as "arguments" (some call them "parameters", which are conceptually interchangeable in nearly all cases), or values passed into the function.
+* The parentheses after the function name signifies that as a function, it is a "Callable", and within are what this function would accept as "arguments" or values passed into the function.
 * After the colon `:` and below, with a 4-space indentation, would be the "body" of the function, which is a block of code that does something but only within the _scope_ of the function.
-In this case, it evaluates our "hours from" _algorithm_ and assigns the value into a _local_ variable `z`
+In this case, it evaluates our "hours from" _algorithm_ and assigns the value into a _local_ variable `z`.
-* `return` _statement_ is used to state the value (evaluated from the expression) to be passed out of the function, or what the function call as an expression would evaluate into.
+* `return` keyword is used to state the value (evaluated from the expression) to be passed out of the function, or what the function call as an expression would evaluate into.
 In this case, it returns the variable `z` (and what value it would hold).

 Now, this function can be treated as a black box and visualized through a simple flowchart:

 ![blackbox](https://i.imgur.com/j1SWVaR.png)

 Or expressed in plain language _"y hours from x (o'clock) is z (o'clock)"_.
 Notice that the _implementation detail_ of how the result is derived has been _abstracted_ away.
-That's one of the chief purposes of authoring and utilizing custom functions.
+That is one of the chief purposes of authoring and utilizing custom functions.

 ## Exercises

-This series doesn't aim to cover _every_ aspect that's needed to solve any of the exercise problems provided.
-Because the programming language, as well all the technologies that lead to it are still evolving rapidly.

-Instead, what each part covers aims to be just right to whet your appetite and let you know enough to ask the right questions on the interweb to come to your solutions.

 ### Problem 01 - `days_from()`